 As with many subjects, there is a germ of truth to the allegation: it is true that UV radiation from sunlight can affect the outermost surface of PVC pipe.
 However, even after prolonged exposure, there is no practical effect on the pipe’s performance characteristics.

-Cold Weather Has No Practical Effect O PVC PIpe Installation and Use
+Cold Weather Has No Practical Effect On PVC Pipe Installation and Use

 PVC pipe has been in service in North America since the 1950s and has proven its ability to function well when exposed to the rigors of cold-temperature installation and operation.
 PVC is widely used in Canada, Minnesota, and the Dakotas, so cold weather is not a limiting factor for PVC pipe projects.